 Once the atoms and molecules have been rearranged, purely natural processes take over, making the transmutation permanent.

 Alchemy requires a deep understanding of chemistry in general, and specifically the molecular makeup of the substances one wishes to transmute.

 This is the most straightforward violation of the Supremacy of Balance.
 Conjuration is simply the creation or destruction of energy in an observable manner without any secondary effect.
 It is the spontaneous creation of fire, electrical arcs, light, or disembodied sounds that are so often associated with powerful sorcerers.
 Ironically, conjuration actually requires the least skill and knowledge to perform.

 The soul energy in a being’s aura contains residual thoughts and emotions.
 Mediums, psychics, and telepaths have the ability to manifest these elements as aural energy.
 This conversion takes place within the telepath’s own mind, so the resulting sound is audible only to them.

 Any object or being made to behave in an abnormal manner via magic is said to be enchanted.
-Telekineses, the manipulation of an object’s kinetic energy, falls under this designation.
-Spells that affect a being’s brain, such as sleep or confusion spells, are also enchantments.
+Some forms of telekinesis (the manipulation of an object’s kinetic energy) fall under this designation.
+Spells that affect the energy in a being’s brain, such as sleep or confusion spells, are also enchantments.